Two years after Apple

 Apple made an amazing new 6K display go with it

-As we long expected, Apple also announced a new display to go along with the new Mac Pro, although you can buy it separately if you wish.
+long expected, Apple also announced a new display to go along with the new Mac Pro, although you can buy it separately if you wish.
 It’s called the Pro Display XDR—XDR stands for “Extreme Dynamic Range”—and this beast of a monitor has a 32-inch LCD HDR display boasting a resolution of 6016×3384, as well as 10-bit and PS3 color gamut capability.
 Its rear design references the “cheese grater” design for the new Mac Pro itself (and doubles as a heat sink), and the display features nanotexture glass and anti-reflecting coating.

 All this amounts to a display that’s 40 percent larger than what you’ll find on the 5K iMac.
 It can maintain a whopping 1,000 nits of brightness, but it can reach up to 1,600 nits of brightness at peak.
 It connects to the Mac Pro itself with a Thunderbolt 3 cable, and Apple claims the new Mac Pro can support as many as six of the new displays.
 But, again, you’ll have to pay at least $4,999 for even a single display.